-All international and interstate travellers (from designated hotspots) arriving in the Northern Territory are required by law to undertake 14 days of quarantine in supervised accommodation under the Public and Environmental Health Act 2011.
+International and interstate travellers (from designated hotspots) who are eligible to enter the Northern Territory are required by law to undertake 14 days of quarantine in supervised accommodation under the Public and Environmental Health Act 2011.
 The accommodation is determined by the Northern Territory Government.*

 Individuals entering into mandatory supervised quarantine in the Northern Territory will be charged a rate of $2,500 per person or $5,000 for a family of two or more people for 14 days.

 Any person found breaching quarantine regulations will be liable for fines.

 There are two mandatory supervised quarantine facilities in the Northern Territory;

 - Centre for National Resilience in Howard Springs, Darwin

 You are required to quarantine at the facility closest to your entry into the Northern Territory unless otherwise directed by the Chief Health Officer or their delegate.

 Due to our COVID-19 strategy, any interstate travel includes the possibility you may be required to enter quarantine on arrival into the Northern Territory due to the Chief Health Officer declaring a hotspot at short notice.